caseykneale/PickingALanguage2020/fieldnotes/analysis/readme.md

 *Languages I enjoy are in orange and languages I dislike are in black.
 The thicker/more consistant the line the stronger feeling I have about them.*
  - There is this sweet spot where my favorite languages have emerged.
 Right around Haskell, there's Julia and Rust.
  - Languages I don't enjoy are not really to the left of the languages I do enjoy.
 So it seems I like general purpose tools.
 That makes sense...
-I am typically a solodeveloper on a team bringing something from nothing to conception.
+I am typically a solodeveloper bringing something from nothing to conception.
  - The upper right hand quadrant has some terrible languages.
 Some of which you probably could not pay me to write code in.
 ArrayBasic being the absolute worst programming language I have ever seen.
 People complain about R, vs Python, etc, my goodness, they have no idea how bad it really gets.

 ## My Dream Language